 Activities that take place off campus, even if not officially related to the College, can have an impact on the communal life of the College by interfering with the climate of learning or by indicating that a student is not suited for the program.
 Also, since the identity of a community is embodied in its members, the College's reputation is affected by the behavior of its students.
-In view of this, the College recognizes that student behavior off campus, both during and outside the academic year, is subject to disciplinary action, up to and including expulsion.
+In view of this, the College recognizes that student behavior off campus, both during and outside the academic year, is subject to disciplinary action.